UOLMDA2025/Depression/src/README.md

-# DepressNet: Multimodal Depression Detection Using DAIC-WOZ
+# Depression diagnosis from patient interviews using multimodal machine learning

-This repository contains the code for **DepressNet**, a multimodal deep learning framework for automatic depression detection based on audio, text, and tabular features extracted from clinical interviews.
+This repository contains the code for **Depression diagnosis**, a multimodal deep learning framework for automatic depression detection based on audio, text, and tabular features extracted from clinical interviews.
 The system is evaluated using the publicly available **DAIC-WOZ** dataset.

 > This project was conducted as part of the AI4Health initiative at Carl von Ossietzky University Oldenburg.